soixantecircuits/altruist/README.md

 # rename it
 $ mv settings.example.json settings.json
 # profit
-$ altruist -- -settings settings.json
+$ altruist --settings settings.json
 ```

 For details about what to write in the settings file, See the [Actions](#list-of-available-actions) section below.

-Then:
+Then, from a server, an app or POSTMAN you can post to:

 ```
 POST http://localhost:6060/api/v1/actions/{ACTION_NAME}